ArthurNNN/k8s-spring-ai-workshop/README.md

 spring.ai.ollama.init.pull-model-strategy=always
 spring.ai.ollama.chat.options.model=deepseek-r1:1.5b
 ```
-15. Change the `pom.xml` to add the new `spring-ai-ollama-spring-boot-starter` in an
+15. Change the `pom.xml` to add the new `spring-ai-ollama-spring-boot-starter` in a
-specific maven profile and the `spring-ai-openai-spring-boot-starter` as default maven profile file,
+specific maven profile and the `spring-ai-openai-spring-boot-starter` as a default maven profile.

-the final version of this file will be with to the following content:
+The final version of the `pom.xml` should look like this:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"